-Cams Hill School is a converter academy which exists to provide a high quality education for 11 to 16 year old pupils of all abilities.
+Cams Hill School is a converter academy which exists to provide a broad, balanced and high quality, fully inclusive educational experience for all its pupils.
 The academy is committed to supporting all children to do their best through cognitive, creative, physical, personal and social achievements.
 Special emphasis is placed on academic achievement because this is where the academy can make the greatest differences to pupils' lives.
 The academy aims to enable each emerging adult to take his or her place in society as an industrious, happy, self-motivated individual.
 The academy hopes that each will contribute to the development of society and its improvement, demonstrate resilience, tolerance and respect for self and for the welfare of others, a positively questioning attitude, the ability to discriminate, and the flexibility and resilience to adapt in a rapidly changing world.
+Cams Hill promotes values of kindness, patience and thoughtfulness throughout its community and culture.